Scoot Henderson

 Scoot Henderson Bio

 Sterling “Scoot” Henderson is an American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
-Born on February 3, 2004, in Marietta, Georgia, he has quickly made a name for himself in the basketball world.
-Henderson played for Carlton J. Kell High School, where he was recognized as a five-star recruit.
-At the age of 17, he signed with the NBA G League Ignite, becoming the youngest player in G League history.
-His impressive skills led to his selection as the third overall pick in the 2023 NBA Draft by the Portland Trail Blazers.
+Born in Marietta, Georgia, in 2004, he was a highly touted five-star recruit from Carlton J. Kell High School.
+At age 17, Henderson became the youngest player to sign with the NBA G League Ignite, showcasing his skills before being drafted third overall in the 2023 NBA draft by the Trail Blazers.

 Early Life and Background

-Henderson was born in Marietta, Georgia, to Chris and Crystal Henderson.
-His father is a coach and trainer, while his mother works as a healthcare administrator.
-The family runs a training facility called Next Play 360° in Marietta, where they moved shortly before Henderson’s birth.
-He is the second youngest of seven siblings, including three sisters who played NCAA Division I basketball.
-Henderson earned the nickname “Scoot” due to his tendency to scoot across the floor as a baby.
+Sterling “Scoot” Henderson was born on February 3, 2004, in Marietta, Georgia, to Chris and Crystal Henderson.
+His father works as a coach and trainer, while his mother is a healthcare administrator.
+His parents operate the training facility Next Play 360° in Marietta, where they settled shortly before his birth after moving from Hempstead, New York.
+He is the second youngest of seven siblings, and three of his sisters played NCAA Division I basketball, giving him an early and deep immersion in the sport.

 Path to Basketball